Xenophobia: Early Warning Unit yet to take off, says envoy - Nigeria Today

 Xenophobia: Early Warning Unit yet to take off, says envoy

+“The mission will continue to crave the indulgence of the host authority to actualise this unit,” he said.

+Cobham also said that the mission was on top of the situation and would work hard to ensure that the unit was established.

-The post Xenophobia: Early Warning Unit yet to take off, says envoy appeared first on The Herald Nigeria.
+The post Xenophobia: Early Warning Unit yet to take off, says envoy appeared first on Vanguard News.

 Do you something awesome to share with the world?
 Click here to share